ZhantianXu/PISAD/README.md

-# ntsm - Nucleotide Sequence/Sample Matcher
+# PISAD - Phsaed Intraspecies Sample Anomalies Detection tool

 ## Summary

 We developed PISAD, a tool designed to detect anomalies in cohort samples without requiring reference information.
 It is primarily divided into two stages.
 Stage 1: We select low-error data from the cohort and conduct reference-free SNP calling to construct a variant sketch.
 Stage 2: By comparing the k-mer counts of other cohort data to the variant sketch, we infer the relationships between the sample and other samples to detect the sample swap.

 ## Dependencies

-recommend use conda to install

 - GCC (Tested on 8.5.0)
 - gperftools(2.10)